zonca/zonca.github.io-source/content/jetstream_kubernetes_kubespray.md

 SSHing into the instances and run `kubeadm` based commands to setup Docker and Kubernetes we will:

 * Use the `terraform` recipe part of the `kubespray` project to interface with the Jetstream API and create a cluster of virtual machines
-* Run the `kubespray` ansible recipe to setup a production-ready Kubernetes deployment, optionally with High Availabilty features like redundant master nodes and much more, see [kubepray.io](http://kubespray.io).
+* Run the `kubespray` ansible recipe to setup a production-ready Kubernetes deployment, optionally with High Availability features like redundant master nodes and much more, see [kubepray.io](http://kubespray.io).

 ## Create Jetstream Virtual machines with Terraform